 This Code establishes rules of conduct governing the professional and ethical responsibilities of WCAT members, to enhance public confidence in their integrity and fairness.
-The Code establishes reasonable, minimum expectations governing the conduct of all WCAT members (including the chair, vice chairs, extraordinary members, and temporary substitute members appointed under s.
-232(10)).
+The Code establishes reasonable, minimum expectations governing the conduct of all WCAT members (including the chair, vice chairs, extraordinary members, and temporary substitute members appointed under section 232(10)).
 It is the responsibility of each WCAT member to ensure his or her own compliance with this Code.
 A WCAT member also has an obligation to bring to the attention of another WCAT member, any circumstance which raises a reasonable apprehension as to a possible contravention of this Code by a member.

-23.30 Conflict of Interest / Reasonable Apprehension of Bias
+23.30 Conflict of interest / reasonable apprehension of bias